Mercy Works Connect

 The program also supports parents and mature age students through adult classes providing them with the opportunity to improve their spoken and written English.

-We have three Mercy Connect Projects across Australia:
+We have three Mercy Works Connect Projects across Australia:

 New South Wales Learn More

-Running since 2008, Mercy Connect NSW currently has 67 volunteers and operates in 31 Primary, Secondary, Catholic and Government schools, assisting more than 450 students from a refugee background by providing literacy and numeracy during class time.
+Launched in November 2011, Mercy Works Connect Victoria has 150 volunteers and operates in 53 Primary, Secondary Catholic and Government Schools supporting more than 595 students of a refugee background by providing literacy and numeracy support during class time.
+The program also runs three adult literacy programs supporting more than 150 adults from a humanitarian background.

-If you’re passionate about helping refugees and have experience working in a school setting, consider volunteering for Mercy Connect NSW.
+If you’re passionate about helping refugees and have experience working in a school setting, consider volunteering for Mercy Works Connect Victoria.

 You’ll play a role in overcoming racism in Australia and in breaking down cross-cultural barriers.